kspe/js-async-loader/README.md

 ## How to use

-Just copy this script to HTML and replace the files in the `libs` object with yours (as key/value pair):
+Copy this script to your HTML.
+Replace the files in the `libs` object with yours (as key/value pair):

 ```html
   <script>